geosolutions-it/ckanext-dcatapit/README.md

    * `dcatapit_csw_harvester`: enhances the CSW harvester to be able to import some more fields related to DCAT.

+   * `dcatapit_vocabulary`: allows to upload vocabularies from the admin pages.
+     You'll also need to define the property `ckan.dcatapit.eurovoc_location` to point to a local eurovoc file if you want to load subtheme mappings.

 7. Enable the dcatapit profile adding the following configuration property in the ``production.ini`` file:

        ckanext.dcat.rdf.profiles = euro_dcat_ap it_dcat_ap